UCSF-CBI/c4-ondemand-interactive-apps/RStudio/README.md

-# Rstudio as an interactive job for the C4 Cluster
+# RStudio as an interactive job for the UCSF C4 Cluster

 ## Prerequisites